awsdocs/amazon-connect-admin-guide/doc_source/data-handled-by-connect.md

 # Data handled by Amazon Connect<a name="data-handled-by-connect"></a>

+Data held within Amazon Connect is segregated by the AWS account ID and the Amazon Connect instance ID\.
+This ensures that data can be accessed only by the authorized users of a specific Amazon Connect instance\.

-Amazon Connect handles a variety of data related to the contact center, including but not limited to these categories:
+Amazon Connect handles a variety of data related to the contact center, including but not limited to the following categories\.
 + **Resources and configurations** \-\- This includes queues, contact flows, users, and routing profiles\.
 + **Contact metadata**\-\- This includes connection time, handle time, source number \(ANI\), destination number \(DNIS\), and user defined contact attributes\.
 + **Agent\-related performance data** \-\- This includes login time, status changes, and contacts handled\.